netx-as/docs/docs/l3/l3-advanced.md

 netx(router-bird)#
 ```

 2. Define a configuration file.
-It's recommanded to use bird.conf as the main config file if there is no reason to use a different one.
+It's recommended to use bird.conf as the main config file if there is no reason to use a different one.
 If the file
-doesn’t exists `netc` will create a default minimal configuration which can be used as a template to build an own configuration.
+doesn’t exist `netc` will create a default minimal configuration which can be used as a template to build an own configuration.

 ```
 netx(router-bird)# config-file bird.conf